AW-2021/PlatonicClub-website/README.md

 ## Header

-The header includes the logo, page name, usage statistics, subscription button, and logout button.
-In the mobile version, the page name is hidden, and statistics disappear on scroll.
+The header is divided into two parts, vertically stacked on eachother.
+The top section includes the search bar, user info, wishlist and shopping cart.
+The bottom section includes the logo, and links to the four main pages namely, Home page, About page, Shop page, Orders page and Account page.

 ![header](screenshot_images/header.png)